Ashby, Massachusetts: Background

 Ashby was first settled in 1676 and was officially incorporated in 1767.
-The town was formed from portions of Townsend, Ma., Lunenburg, Ma., Fitchburg, Ma., and Dorchester-Canada (portion of Ashburnham, Ma.)
+The town was formed from portions of Townsend, Lunenburg, Fitchburg, and Dorchester-Canada (a portion of Ashburnham).
 One of the earliest settlers of the town was John Fitch.
 Fitch was kidnapped by Native Americans in 1748 and was held hostage for six months.
 Fitch died in 1795 with his surviving children remaining in the community.
-The John Fitch Monument know to most at the "monument" is located at the intersection of South and Richardson roads stands to this day and was recently cleaned up by volunteers in 2021.
+The John Fitch Monument, known to most at the "monument", is located at the intersection of South and Richardson roads, stands to this day and was recently cleaned up by volunteers in 2021.
 Though some mills existed in the town, the community remained primarily an agricultural one with the majority of land being used for farming in the 1700s and 1900s.
-Ashby was at one time home to numerous apple orchards the remnants of which can be found in the woods behind present day houses.
+Ashby was at one time home to numerous apple orchards, the remnants of which can be found in the woods behind present day houses.

 Places of Interest

 Historical Society

-The Ashby Historical Society formed in 1900 with a goal of preserving Ashby's history for future generations.
-The group maintains and curates a small museum in the old engine house located in the center of town that was originally constructed around 1899.
+The Ashby Historical Society was formed in 1900 with a goal of preserving Ashby's history for future generations.
+The group maintains and curates a small museum in the old engine house, located in the center of town that was originally constructed circa 1899.
 The society maintains a collection of artifacts from the town's history and continues to add donations and found artifacts to its collections.
 This collection of artifacts includes maps, books, letters, furniture, farm implements, firefighting apparatus, and much more.
-Hand pumped fire apparatus in are on display at the historical society along with are fire related tools.
+Hand pumped fire apparatus are on display at the historical society, along with fire related tools.

 "The Town Pump"

-The Town Pump, a news letter published during the final two years of WWII had its first addition published in June 1944 and last in September 1945.
-The Town Pump circulated during as a means of keeping residents temporary out of town supporting the war effort informed on that which was happening at home.
-The news letter circulated during 1944 and 1945 until publication ceased with the end of the war.
-You can find scanned digital copies of "The Town Pump" online.
+The Town Pump, a newsletter published during the final two years of World War II, had its first edition published in June 1944 and last in September 1945.
+The Town Pump circulated as a means of keeping residents temporarily out of town supporting the war effort informed on that which was happening at home.
+The news letter circulated during 1944 and 1945, until publication ceased with the end of the war.
+Scanned digital copies of "The Town Pump" can be found online.

 The Ashby Stock Farm

-The Ashby Stock Farm, also known as the Middlesex Stock Farm is situated on the largest parcel of contiguous open space remaining in town today.
+The Ashby Stock Farm, also known as the Middlesex Stock Farm, is situated on the largest parcel of contiguous open space remaining in town today.
 The farm consists of 238 acres of hay fields and forestland.
-The farm once stretched all of the way into down town and up to the New Hampshire border.
+The farm once stretched all of the way into downtown and up to the New Hampshire border.
 The farm has had several owners and was once a large dairy operation.
-Currently the farm is privately owned and has horses and active hay production on the property.
+The farm is currently privately owned and has horses and active hay production on the property.